ZeinaKittaneh/LogAnalysis_Udacity/README.md

 * The log table includes one entry for each time a user has accessed the site.

 ## Running code
-follow these steps:
+Follow these steps:
-1. Download the file `newsdata.sql` then load the data into local database using the command:
+1. Download the file `newsdata.zip` , unzip it, then load the data into local database using the command:
 ```
 psql -d news -f newsdata.sql
 ```